krugozor/database

 SELECT concat("Hello, ", "world", "!")

-For those who are used to working with PDO, this will seem strange, but implementing a mechanism that determines whether it is necessary to enclose the placeholder value in quotes in one case or not is a very non-trivial task that requires writing a whole parser.
+For those accustomed to working with PDO, this will seem strange, but implementing a mechanism that determines whether to enclose a placeholder value in quotes or not is a very non-trivial task requiring writing an entire parser.